Panel discussion with David Karol, Mark Kayser, and Desmond King.

 David Karol studies parties, interest groups, political institutions and American political development.
 Before coming to the University of Maryland, he taught at American University, UC Berkeley and the UC Washington Center and was a Visiting Scholar at the Center for the Study of Democratic Politics at Princeton University.
 He won the "Emerging Scholar" Award for 2010 from the Political Organizations and Parties Section of the American Political Science Association.
 David Karol's current research concerns the role of elite opinion in American politics, showing how it produces durable policy disagreements between congresses and presidents regardless of which party controls these institutions.
 David Karol serves on the editorial board of the Journal of Politics and the Council of APSA's section on Political Organizations and Parties and is an occasional contributor to The Monkey Cage, the Washington Post's political science blog

-Mark Kayser is Professor of Applied Methods and Comparative Politics at the Hertie School of Governance.
+Mark Kayser is Professor of Applied Methods and Comparative Politics at the Hertie School.
 His research primarily focuses on elections and political economy.
 Kayser’s major projects centre on partisan asymmetries in electoral accountability, media reporting on the economy, and the effect of electoral competitiveness on incumbent behaviour.

 Desmond King is Andrew W Mellon Professor of American Government at Nuffield College, University of Oxford.
 He specialises in the study of the American state in US executive politics, race and politics in American political development, comparative welfare politics and labour market policy, democratisation and immigration policy.
 Before coming to Nuffield in 2002, he was a Fellow and Professor of Politics at St John’s College, Oxford of which he is now an Emeritus Fellow, and a lecturer in government at the London School of Economics.
 He held a Nuffield Foundation Social Science Research Fellowship in 1997-98, a British Academy Research Readership in 2000-2002, and a Leverhulme Trust Major Research Fellowship 2005-08.
 He was elected a Fellow of the British Academy (FBA) in 2003, a Member of the Royal Irish Academy (MRIA) in 2014, a Fellow of the Royal Historical Society (FRHistS) in 2015 and a Member of the Academia Europaea/Academy of Europe (MAE) in 2016.